Robopoly/Quadcopter/README.md

 ### ESC connections
 Be careful, only ESC 1 has the ground and 5V pins connected.
 This is made to avoid ground loops.
 The data pin is at the outer side of the board (closest to the pins).
+The ground pin is the square one.

 | ESC  | pin   |
 |------|-------|